thienbui11/LLM-Chabot-Education/README.md

 ![image](https://github.com/user-attachments/assets/d5313db3-f8bc-44a4-8123-a845ae543dc0)

 ## Overview
 Chatbots have become crucial in everyday modern life.
-It is not until large language models began their era that people interact with chatbox on screen for informative answers.
-Nonetheless, the rises of Artificial Intelligence provide numerous solutions for advanced improvements, enabling clients to take advantage of smarter, human-like systems.
-On the other side, such agents may not deliver ideal or even appropriate data in some specific contexts.
-This paper introduces a chatbot that were built to be fit in Vietnamese university society.
-We focus on designing a system that combines open-source language model and Retrieval-Augmented Generation (RAG) approach for higer conversasion quality.
-Furthermore, Deep Q-Learning, a reinforcement learning method, is preferred to keep the consistency over time at a low cost.
+It is not until large language models began their era that people interact with chat box on screen for informative answers.
+Nonetheless, the rises of artificial intelligence provide numerous solutions for advanced improvements, enabling clients to take advantage of smarter, human-like systems.
+On the other side, such agents may not deliver ideal or even appropriate data in some specific contexts, particularly when dealing with nuanced local information.
+This paper introduces a chatbot that were built to be fit in Vietnamese university societies.
+We focus on designing a system that combines open-source language model and Retrieval-Augmented Generation (RAG) approach for higher conversation quality with limited real-world Q&A dataset.
+Furthermore, DeepnQ-Learning, a reinforcement learning method, is applied to keep thenconsistency over time at an acceptable cost.
+Our multiple experimentsnshow promising results, indicating the potential for highly effective adoption within Vietnam institutions.

 ## Method
 The method combines modern natural language processing (NLP) techniques with advanced data querying tools to assist in answering students' questions quickly and accurately.